 Government Treatment.
-Any services you actually received that were provided by a local, state or federal government agency, except when payment under this plan is expressly required by federal or state law.
+Any services actually given to you by a local, state or federal government agency, or by a public school system or school district, except when payment under this plan is expressly required by federal or state law.
 We will not cover payment for these services if you are not required to pay for them or they are given to you for free.